 - 1/2 tsp Fine Sea Salt or adjust to taste

 - 2 Tbs Fresh Cilantro chopped

 - For Charring the Jalapeño(s):A. On Gas Stove-Top or Grill: Char on the grate over an open flame, using a pair of tongs to rotate the jalapeño(s) as needed to char all sides, about 5-10 minutes total.
 It's okay if the flame touches the jalapeño, just keep your eye on it.
 Remove from stove or grill and cool.
 There's no need to peel the skin of the jalapeño.
 Remove the stem and finely mince the jalapeño(s), including the seeds which may be removed for a less spicy flavor (I leave them in).B.
-In Oven: Line a pan with parchment or without is okay too.
-Set the oven rack to the top setting.
+In Oven: Set the oven rack to the top setting.
 Preheat oven to broil.
+Place the jalapenos on a small sheet pan and into the oven.
 Char the jalapeño(s), turning them to get all sides blackened for about 5-10 minutes.
 Remove from oven and cool.
 Remove the stem and finely mince the jalapeño(s), including the seeds which may be removed for a less spicy flavor (I leave them in).

 - Scoop out the flesh of the avocados.
 In a medium bowl, add the avocado flesh, garlic, salt, lime juice and minced jalapeño(s).
 Use a potato masher to mash until some chunks remain, or make it extra creamy my continuing to mash.
 Stir in the fresh chopped cilantro.
 Allowing to set for at least an hour allows the flavors to marry.